Hara-Heith/FOPID_on_Arduino/README.md

 # FOPID_on_Arduino
-This project implements FOPID using Oustaloup on arduino to control the motor.
+This project implements FOPID using Oustaloup on Arduino or ESP32 to control the motor.